 Remember that the goal of your podcast is to serve your listeners killer content, not filler content.
 Once you have your questions in mind, research your guest to see if you can uncover some unique stories or case studies that will have an impact on your listeners.

-You can even take this strategy one step further and send the guest a list of questions before the interview, or see if you can schedule a short chat to break the ice and get any housekeeping out of the way.
 If you can make your guest as comfortable as possible, it will not only show in the podcast episode, but also make the interview fun and authentic.

 Structure Your Show

-Even if you favor a more relaxed, conversational style in your podcast, having a planned structure for your interview is critical.
+Even if you favor a more relaxed, conversational style in your podcast, having a planned structure for your interview is useful.
 Make an outline that covers all the types of questions that you plan to ask.
 Then, arrange them in an order that allows the guest to feel relaxed before you get into the real conversation.

 Last but not least, let your passion for the subject shine through.
 If you’re excited about what you’re hearing, then your audience is likely to be excited too.
 Listeners take their cues from the host, and if you are genuinely giving off a ‘wow!’ vibe, then they will follow your lead and really engage with your guest’s story.